binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 You may also need to:

-    {line-numbers=off}
+{linenos=off}
     ln -s /usr/bin/pth-smbclient smbexeclient
-       # For me the smbexeclient already existed, so I only needed to create the single symbolic link.
+    # For me the smbexeclient already existed,
+    # so I only needed to create the single symbolic link.

 #### Veil Framework {#tooling-setup-kali-linux-tools-i-use-on-kali-linux-veil-framework}